Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/index.md

 ## **Professional Summary**

-Aerospace Engineering senior at Embry-Riddle Aeronautical University, specializing in astronautics & space systems.
+Aerospace Engineering 2026 graduate from Embry-Riddle Aeronautical University, specializing in astronautics & spacecraft systems engineering.

-Through a combination of academic design projects, hands-on lab experiments, and a multi-term internship I completed with the Naval Air Warfare Center Weapons Division, I’ve gained valuable experience working in cleared multidisciplinary teams, conducting aerospace system trade studies, and communicating technical results to both subject-matter experts & organizational stakeholders.
+I recently joined the Johns Hopkins Applied Physics Laboratory as a New Graduate Multi-Mission Planning Development Engineer in the Air & Missile Defense Sector (AMDS).
+In my new role, I’m excited to contribute to mission-focused engineering challenges and continue developing my skills in systems engineering and aerospace mission analysis.

+My undergraduate experience includes spacecraft system design, failure modes analysis, and aerospace integration conducted through a variety of academic projects and professional work.
+I served as the lead environmental engineer and requirements developer for a CubeSat senior design project, applying systems engineering principles to requirements verification & validation, mission-level modeling & simulation, and developing end-to-end test planning for a launch-ready spacecraft.

+Additionally, I've become proficient in analytical tools, including STK, MATLAB/Simulink, Python, and CATIA, with hands-on experience applying them to real-world modeling, simulation, and design problems.

-As I approach my May 2026 graduation date, I am actively pursuing entry-level roles in systems engineering, spacecraft AI&T, launch operations, and related integration-focused positions.
+As I progress in my career, I strive to advance humanity's reach and continued presence in space.
+My passion and expertise set me up well to contribute to spacecraft AI&T, launch operations, and related integration-focused positions.

-This page includes a collection of technical projects & professional undertakings I've taken part in throughout my academic career, with in-depth breakdowns, contributions, and valuable takeaways linked to each experience.
+This page includes a collection of technical projects & professional undertakings I've taken part in throughout my career, with in-depth breakdowns, contributions, and valuable takeaways linked to each experience.

 Additionally, I've included a 3D modeling showcase near the bottom of the page to display advanced part design, surfacing techniques, and engineering assemblies.